bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mochizuki.md

 9. Founded the Oregon Mathematics Project, which is dedicated to promoting the mathematics education of Oregon's low-income students.
 10. Established the Horace Mochizuki Mathematics Prize, which is awarded annually to a senior who excels in mathematics at the University of Oregon.

-Born 18 May1937, California, USA.
+Born 18 May 1937, California, USA.
 Died 9 June 1989, Santa Barbara, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Mochizuki/)